brianswinkels/fhir-cow-ig/input/pagecontent/core-concepts.md

 * The events of interest for the exchange - at what workflow steps should notifications be sent between the parties
 * The expected payload of the notifications, both in terms of structure and semantic content.
 For example - a notification may be sent between two parties that is entirely self-contained, and which implicitly communicates a notification ("a result has been generated for this patient") and it's content ("no abnormal findings found").
 This is analogous to HL7 v2 exchanges.
 Alternatively, a notification might indicate "data is ready - retrieve the data when ready based on the pre-coordinated mechanism or content in this notification".
 * Operational business agreements - the actors involved in an exchange must agree to business practices, such as whether a fulfiller must confirm their ability to perform a service, when and how a placer may cancel or modify a request for service after a fulfiller has accepted it, etc.
-* Proecedures for error correction and remediation - whether the sender or the receiver bears responsibility for addressing an error, how to coordinate chart corrections, service desks, etc.
+* Procedures for error correction and remediation - whether the sender or the receiver bears responsibility for addressing an error, how to coordinate chart corrections, service desks, etc.

-The differnet options for communicating notifications in FHIR address these areas in different ways.
+The different options for communicating notifications in FHIR address these areas in different ways.

 #### Brief Survey of Mechanisms for Pushing FHIR Content
 Most of these mechanism are not addressed within this guide.
 This section is provided for context.